 Table of Contents

-Introduction Section One: Confronting Epistemological Language Issues 1.
+Introduction Part 1: Confronting Epistemological Language Issues 1.
 Global North Technocratic Discourse in Arab Higher Education: The Case of a North American Technical College in an Arab State 2.
 Reflections on the Global North and Global South Engagement Initiative in Kinigi, Rwanda 3.
 Polycentric or Pluricentric?
 Epistemic Traps in Sociolinguistic Approaches to Multilingual Portuguese 4.
 RE-.
-Vocabularies we live by in the Language and Educational Sciences Section Two: Language Policy in Postcolonial Academic Contexts 5.
-Decolonizing Epistemology in Sudanese Linguistics: Integrationist and political perspectives 6.
-Multilingualism at South African universities: A reflection from an integrationist perspective 7.
-‘Everyone was happy when talking’: Revisiting the use of mother tongues in Kenyan Universities 8.
-Existential Sociolinguistics: The Fundamentals of the Political Legitimacy of Linguistic Minority Rights Section Three: Languaging Pedagogy in Post-Secondary Contexts 9.
-Teaching Gender Awareness in Teacher Education through a Curriculum which Delinks from Abyssal Thinking 10.
-Re-Contextualisation of The Author’s and Reader’s Position in Simone De Beauvoir’s Le Deuxième Sexe in the Turkish Cultural Environment through Translation 11.
-Languaging in Computer-Mediated Communication: Heteroglossia and stylization in online education 12.
+Vocabularies we live by in the Language and Educational Sciences Part 2: Language Policy in Postcolonial Academic Contexts 5.
+Decolonizing Epistemology in Sudanese Linguistics: Integrationist and Political Perspectives 6.
+Multilingualism at South African Universities: A Eeflection from an Integrationist Perspective 7.
+‘Everyone was Happy When Talking’: Revisiting the Use of Mother Tongues in Kenyan Universities 8.
+Existential Sociolinguistics: The Fundamentals of the Political Legitimacy of Linguistic Minority Rights Part 3: Languaging Pedagogy in Post-Secondary Contexts 9.
+Teaching Gender Awareness in Teacher Education through a Curriculum which De-links from Abyssal Thinking 10.
+Recontextualization of the Author’s and Reader’s Positions in Simone De Beauvoir’s Le Deuxième Sexe in the Turkish Cultural Environment Through Translation Part 4: Technology and Decolonial Practices 11.
+Languaging in Computer-Mediated Communication: Heteroglossia and Stylization in Online Education 12.
 (How) Can Critical Posthumanism Help to Decolonize Tertiary Education in the South in the Age of Cognitive Capitalism?
 13. Concluding Commentary

 Sinfree Makoni is Professor of Applied Linguistics at the Pennsylvania State University, US.